alexandremq/SpringBoot-with-validation-and-persistence-/README.md

 * As a User, I want to view a list of discarded tweets.
     * The list must be sorted by the date it was discarded on in descending order.

-## Technical Requirements

-* The application must fulfill all of the acceptance criteria.
-* Feel free to refactor old code when adding new user stories.
-* Application test coverage must not decrease.
-* Do not use any framework or library not already in the codebase.
-* API contracts can't be changed or modified any way.

 ### APIs

-For the two new endpoints, you must accept this API:

 * As a User, I want to discard tweets:
     * POST /discarded